mhemeryck/mhemeryck.github.io/_posts/2021-08-09-evok2mqtt_ansible.md

 # Rationale

-Earlier, I did discuss all of the software running on each of my [unipi] units, each responsible for a layer in the overall process:
+Earlier, I did discuss all of the software running on each of my [unipi] units, where each part is responsible for a layer in the overall process:

 - the linux-based OS: for capturing and sending I/O events
 - `evok`: for exposing this I/O information in various formats and protocols (of which I did use websockets)